 Each piece of the playground was selected specifically to help kids develop and have fun; learn to take turns and play alongside a new friend.
 The Sensory Garden Playground was built to offer a multisensory smorgasbord of seeing, hearing, touching and smelling which immerses children in a much grander world than they can get indoors.
 As part of the Play for All Playground & Garden Foundation, we strive to build a healthier community where all children have a place to play regardless of ability.
 Families can come and gather and support each other, and children of all abilities can come together to enjoy nature in a new way.

-Unfortunately our bid opening; which took place August 30, 2018, did not yield the bid results that we anticipated.
+Unfortunately, our bid opening, which took place on August 30, 2018, did not yield the bid results that we anticipated.

-With Hitchcock’s guidance, we estimated the first phase of the tree house at approximately $450,000.
+With Hitchcock’s guidance, we estimated the first phase of the treehouse at approximately $450,000.
 To our sincere disappointment, the two bids that we received were more than $1 million.
 As a result, we have delayed construction and are working with Hitchcock to identify the reason(s) for the vast difference.
-We are confident that we will be building the first phase of our accessible tree house in summer of 2019 which will still provide an elevated boardwalk; tree top views, and interactive elements.
+We are confident that we will be building the first phase of our accessible treehouse in the summer of 2019 which will still provide an elevated boardwalk; treetop views, and interactive elements.

-We appreciate your patience and continued support for the project.
+We appreciate your patience and continued support of the project.
 If you have any questions, please let us know.
-Contact Margie Wilhelmi at email@example.com
+Contact Margie Wilhelmi at firstname.lastname@example.org

 Photos courtesy of Kmiecik Imagery